PallaPaIla/quickhull/README.md

 convex_hull.empty(); // true!
 ```

 If there are more than `N+1` points but they do not form an `N`-dimensional shape, the hull will not be built.
-This can be checked using the `dimensions()` method, which returns the actual dimensionality of the points: 0 for all duplicated, 1 for all colinear, 2 for all coplanar, etc. If `dimensions() == N`, the hull was successfully built.
+This can be checked using the `dimensions()` method, which returns the actual dimensionality of the points: 0 when all points are duplicated, 1 for when they are all colinear, 2 for coplanar, etc. If `dimensions() == N`, the hull was successfully built.

 ### Multithreading